-My name is Monica, I’m 31 and I live in North Wales with my fiance, Sam, our two little boys, George (3) and Joseph (2) and our dog, Louie.
+My name is Monica, I’m 33 and I live in North Wales with my partner, Sam, and our three kids, George (5), Joseph (4) and Alba (1).

-If you’d like to keep up to date with the blog, you can sign up to my newsletter where I send out updates every two weeks.
+If you’d like to keep up to date with the blog, you can sign up to my newsletter where I send out weekly updates.

 Here’s my blogging timeline…